xinyuem7/NO2_time_series_analysis/README.md

-## Repository for Fall 2023 Probabilistic Time Series Analysis
+## Repository for Fall 2023 Probabilistic Time Series Analysis Final Project
 Guide for different folders and files:
 * <b>data_raw</b>: air pollution concentrations for Pittsburgh from the Mobile Aerosol Mass Spectrometer (AMS) dataset, developed by the Center for Air, Climate and Energy Solutions (CACES).